Australia thwarts 'Islamic-inspired' plane attack plot

 About 100 people have left Australia for Syria to fight alongside organizations such as Islamic State, Australia's immigration minister said last month.

-Reporting by Benjamin Cooper; Editing by James Dalgleish
+Reporting by Benjamin Cooper; Editing by James Dalgleish and Sam Holmes